itsyouonline/eng_gotests/redis_perf/README.md

 ```
 A docker container will be created and started running redis, with the name testredis.
 In the `/tmp` directory a Unix socket is exposed with the name `redis.sock`.
 The names
 used here are just an example, and can be changed freely.
+To clear the storage, the
+container can be stopped, removed, and recreated from the above command.

 ## usage